Skip to main content

 What is the evidence supporting my prediction?

-This question is particularly helpful to quell your catastrophic thinking about the severity of consequences of a situation.
-In catastrophic thinking, you believe that a particular outcome will be unmanageable and at the same time underestimate your ability to manage the outcome.
+This question is invaluable to quell your catastrophic thinking about the severity of the consequences of a situation.
+In catastrophic thinking, you believe that a particular outcome will be unmanageable and, at the same time, underestimate your ability to manage the outcome.
 Related irrational thought processes are “awfulizing” and “I-can’t-stand-it-it is.”
 Examples of catastrophic statements include the following:

 • “If I have a panic attack in a movie theater, it would be a disaster.”